Gwen Hoerr Jordan, J.D. Ph.D.

 Curriculum Vitae (PDF)

-Courses Taught: History of American Law, Law and Society, Women in American Law, Seminar in Politics and Law, Law and Inequality, The American Constitution and Civil Liberties, Conviction of the Innocent, Introduction to Graduate Legal Studies, Graduate Seminar in Legal Studies, and the Illinois Innocence Project Externship for Northern Illinois University College of Law.
+Courses Taught: History of American Law, Law and Society, Women in American Law, Seminar in Politics and Law, Law and Inequality, The American Constitution and Civil Liberties, Conviction of the Innocent, Introduction to Graduate Legal Studies, Graduate Seminar in Legal Studies.

 “‘Them Law Wimmin’: Grassroots Lawyering and the Protective Agency for Women and Children,” in Feminist Legal History: Recovering the Past, Reclaiming the Future, Tracy Thomas and TJ Boisseau, eds., (New York University Press, 2011).